Note: This post has been updated as of September 2017.

 When you’re getting your logo done you should also consider whether you need to add your tagline into the design as well.

-So, do you have a descriptive tagline?
-Do you even have a tagline?
+So, do you have a descriptive tagline or message?
+Do you even have a message?
 If you answered no to either of those questions you should fix this asap.
-Here are a few things to keep in mind:

-After your tagline, this is often the next thing people see and is what will make them decide whether or not they should stick around and listen to what you have to say.
+After your homepage, this is often the next thing readers will look at and oftentimes, it’s what will make them decide whether or not they should stick around and listen to what you have to say.

 People follow personalities, and you want to make sure yours shines through.

-Some tips for crafting the perfect bio box:
+Some tips for crafting the perfect about page:

-- Is the photo clear?
+- Do you have a clear photo?
+Can’t reiterate this enough.
 Make sure people can actually see who you are.
 I can’t stand going to a new site and having to search everywhere to figure out who the author is.
 You want to make it as easy as possible to form a connection with your readers.

-- Does your brief bio invoke curiosity or relate-ability?
-Those are two keys to a good bio box.
+- Does it invoke curiosity or relate-ability?
+Those are two keys to a good about page.
 It should either have them saying “Oh, that sounds like me.”
 OR “Oh, this is interesting, I want to learn more.”
-For instance, over on the right you see “My life sucked…” instant relate-ability to anyone who isn’t happy with their current life.
+You’ll see with my about page I go deep into my story, which a lot of people can relate to.

 - Do you offer a solution?
 People read blogs because they either want to be entertained or get solutions to their own problems – and usually both.
-Does you bio box do either of those things?
-“I quit my job, moved to Thailand, and built a business…Location 180 teaches you how to do the same thing.”
-Enticing with an interesting story, and an offer to help.
+Does you about page do either of those things?
+Entice with an interesting story, and an offer to help.
 How does your bio do those things?